 The Spanish weather along the coast is really warm and sunny nearly all year round.
-The Costa Blanca has even been recognized by UNESCO as having the ideal climate.
-Generally speaking it gets hotter as you move down from Catalonia to the Costa del Sol.
+The Costa Blanca has even been recognised by UNESCO as having the ideal climate.
+Generally speaking, it gets hotter as you move down from Catalonia to the Costa del Sol.

-As one of the biggest exporters of fruit and vegetables in Europe you can be sure the Spanish keep some for themselves, as you will see.
-Add superb meat, serano ham and excellent Rioja wines and you can eat very well at the villa in Spain, which is why most clients spend all day in the pool and barbecue meals on the terrace.
+As one of the biggest exporters of fruit and vegetables in Europe, you can be sure the Spanish keep some for themselves, as you will see.
+Add superb meat, serrano ham and excellent Rioja wines and you can eat very well at the villa in Spain, which is why most clients spend all day in the pool and barbeque meals on the terrace.

 Villa and country house accommodation for school holidays in Spain